- 1 Assigning a media collection to an application

 Learn about managing media resources and collections.

-From the Media Collections page, you can centrally manage media resources and collections for applications and shared modules.
-Collections can be assigned to applications or shared modules.
+From the Media Collections page, you can centrally manage the media collections and resources that are being used in your applications and shared modules.

-Each collection contains Media resources, which are TTS (Text-to-Speech) prompts and recorded audio files that you can use in any block that supports the playing of audio or the display of text and standard response messages for chat prompts.
-For example, a company might have a media collection that contains media resources for each locale in which they operate, with language-specific audio for greeting customers, communicating announcements, and offering special promotions.
+Each collection contains media resources.
+These are TTS (Text-to-Speech) prompts and recorded audio files that you can use in any block that supports the playing of audio or the display of text and standard response messages for chat prompts.
+For example, a company might have a media collection that contains media resources for each locale in which they operate, with language-specific audio and/or messages for greeting customers, communicating announcements, and offering special promotions.

 Designer includes the following media collections: